SarangKumar/IO-LearnHub/README.md

 # Web Development Bootcamp Repository

-Welcome to the Web Development Bootcamp repository! 🚀
+Welcome to the **Introduction to Modern Web Development** repository! 🚀

 This repository is your gateway to a comprehensive 12-day web development journey.
 Whether you're a beginner or aiming to enhance your skills, this bootcamp covers a wide range of topics, from foundational HTML and CSS to advanced technologies like React and Next.js.